 Perhaps they have been corrected here.

-The data bank described here is ignorant of the nature of the data it keeps.
+The data bank described here is oblivious of the nature of the data it keeps.

 A data collection is identified by its secure hash.